milwad-dev/laravel-validate/docs/1.x/valid-jwt.md

 ## ValidJwt

-If you want to validate jwt (Json Web Token), you can use `ValidJwt` rule:
+If you want to validate the jwt (JSON Web Token), you can use the `ValidJwt` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidJwt;